 - JQuery | Set focus on a form input text field on page load

-- How to create slide left and right toggle effect using jQuery?
+- How to create rotating disc effect using CSS ?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.